fandango-fuzzer/fandango-fuzzer.github.io/_sources/DerivationTree.md

 `<foo>.value()` will be the byte string `b"barfoo"`.

 :::{warning}
-If you mix Unicode strings and byte strings in a grammar, Fandango will issue a warning.
+If you mix byte strings and Unicode strings a grammar, Fandango will issue a warning.
 :::

 Example 2 - in